 Cloud data warehouses and ArcGIS Pro

 In case you missed what’s new in ArcGIS Pro 2.9, a connection can now be made directly to the cloud data warehouse of your choice.
-This means you can now take advantage of all the benefits of a cloud data warehouse, with the ability to access the visualize the data on a map and perform analysis.
+This means you can now take advantage of all the benefits of a cloud data warehouse, with the ability to access and visualize the data on a map and perform analysis.
 The data can be consumed directly from the cloud data warehouse, as a query layer, or with feature binning enabled.

 Cloud data warehouses and ArcGIS Enterprise